henry2004y/Ganymede/menu5.md

 Driver in the solar wind:
 * periodic compressional fluctuations --> magnetopause surface waves
 * Alfvénic fluctuations $\delta \mathbf{V}/ \mathbf{V}_A = \pm \delta \mathbf{B}/ \mathbf{B}_0$ direct excitation
-* fast stream --> KHI on the magnetopause --> surface mode/ waveguide
+* fast stream --> KHI on the magnetopause --> surface mode/waveguide

 When the magnetopause can be described as a tangential discontinuity ($B_n = 0$), the MHD wave transmission is not efficient;
 when the magnetopause is a rotational discontinuity ($B_n\neq 0$), MHD wave transmission can occur over a wide range of incident angle and that the transmitted waves are usually amplified.
 The favored ULF wave range may lie within Pc5.

-Observation: discrete magic frequencies

-Field line resonance (FIR), which is phenonmenon about standing Alfvén waves excited on geomagnetic field lines, are observed in the Pc5 range, with discrete frequencies at approximately 1.3, 1.9, 2.6, and 3.4 mHz.
-Possible mechanisim:
-* MHD waveguide
-* MHD cavity modes

 The correlation between solar wind speed and ULF power in the magnetosphere suggests that the Kelvin-Helmholtz instability (KHI) resulting from the velocity shear at the magnetopause may be a significant source of ULF wave energy.
+KHI studies were very active in the 1980s, but since then nothing really significant has been reached.

 Boundary layer thickness --> over-reflection modes at the magnetopause *Over-reflection* occurs when the characteristic scales of the wave and the inhomogeneity are comparable, and may provide an efficient process for the extraction of energy from the magnetosheath to magnetospheric waveguide modes on the flanks during fast solar wind speed intervals.